Harvesting and Storing Homegrown Apples for Winter

 Recap – Tips for Harvesting and Storing Apples:

-- Pick the apples when they are not over ripe.
+- Pick the apples before they get over ripe.
 If they are just falling off the tree, they will not last as long in storage.
 You can best tell ripeness by flavor and crispness – not color.
 The redness of an apple depends more on temperature than ripeness.
 As temperatures drop, the apple color changes.

 - Only store the most perfect apples – the ones with no blemishes, cuts or bug bites.
 Any bruises will turn bad almost immediately.